Qiskit/rustworkx/docs/source/api.rst

         :returns index: The index of the newly created node
         :rtype: int

+    .. py:method:: add_nodes_from(self, obj_list):
+        Add new nodes to the dag.

+        :param list obj_list: A list of python object to attach to the graph.

+        :returns indexes: A list of int indexes of the newly created nodes
+        :rtype: list

+    .. py:method:: add_edges_from(self, obj_list):
+        Add new edges to the dag.

+        :param list obj_list: A list of tuples of the form ``(parent, child, obj)`` to attach to the graph. ``parent`` and ``child`` are integer indexes describing where an edge should be added, and obj is the python object for the edge data.

+        :returns indexes: A list of int indexes of the newly created edges
+        :rtype: list

     .. py:method:: add_child(self, parent, obj, edge):
         Add a new child node to the dag.